EgorOrachyov/TensorCFPQ/README.md

 ## Test data

-All the test data is hosted [here](https://github.com/JetBrains-Research/CFPQ_Data).
+All the original test data is hosted [here](https://github.com/JetBrains-Research/CFPQ_Data).
+Data for this repo test is stored in /data folder.

 ## Results

 All the test were ran on the test machine with Intel(R) Core(TM) 4 Core i7-6700 CPU @ 3.40GHz with 32129 MiB RAM and Nvidia(R) GeForce(R) GTX 1070 TI with 8110 MiB VRAM.

-Recurive automata for CFG is stored in the automata.txt file in the same folder, as the test graphs group data.
+Recursive automata for CFG is stored in the automata.txt file in the same folder, as the test graphs group data.
 CFGs were converted manually.
 Original CFGs are in CNF or EBNF form.

 ### Worst Case graphs